 About the course

-The School Direct is a thorough and effective way of training 'on the job', with less time in University and more time in the classroom.
-Trainees are able to benefit form this extra time by absorbing more of the excellent teaching practices around them as well as being accepted as a member of teaching staff in a quicker time.
+The School Direct course is a thorough and effective way of training 'on the job', with less time spent in University and more time in the actual classroom.
+Trainees are able to benefit from this extra time by absorbing more of the excellent teaching practices around them, as well as being accepted as a member of teaching staff in a quicker time.

 Similar to the traditional University-led Primary PGCE, the School Direct course enables it's trainees to gain a QTS or 'qualified teaching status'.
-The course aims to give participants experience of the full range of ages between 5 and 11 in two contrasting school experiences.
+The Primary (3-7) course aims to give participants experience of the full range of ages between 3 and 7 in two contrasting school experiences.
 Trainees observe and eventually teach (after a comfortable lead up) in their different schools.
 Trainees also benefit from a Continuing Personal Development day, which shows them them how to effectively teach the full range of subjects, which may be new to many following a subject specific degree.
-In addition, Academic tutoring will take place once a week at Trinity University where trainees will essentially be taught the academic requirements of the course.
+In addition, academic tutoring will take place twice a week at Trinity University during the first part of the course, where trainees will essentially be taught the academic requirements of the course.

 At the end of the course St Anthony's will help it's trainees find employment as a Newly Qualified Teacher.
-And with a wide range of partnership and schools both with and without a Catholic focus, we feel confident we can provide assistance with this important first step.
-Indeed, in the years since we have been leading our own School Direct programme, all our trainees have found full time employment in teaching meaning we currently hold a 100 % employment rate.
+And with a wide range of partnership schools both with and without a Catholic focus, we feel confident we can provide assistance with this important first step.
+Indeed, in the years since we have been leading our own School Direct programme, all our trainees have found full-time employment in teaching, meaning we currently hold a 100 % employment rate.

 If an application is successful the applicant will be invited to attend an individual interview.
 A formal invitation will be sent by Leeds Trinity, but St Anthony's will also send details of the interview by email.